 - Now, restart your computer and check if the Windows buitin administrator account got enabled or not.

-Here are the steps if you want to de-activate (Hide/disable) your Administrator Account again.
+Here are the steps if you want to de-activate (Hide/disable) your Administrator Account.

 - If you want to disable the administrator account then type the following command in CMD.

 net user administrator /active:no

 - When done, logout of your current account or reboot your computer.

 - After rebooting, the Administrator account should not be present on your login screen.

 Method 2: Enable Administrator Account through .bat file

 If you are looking forward to doing it automatically, then you can easily do it by using the “.bat” file.
 Please follow the following steps: Your administrator account will be in an active state on the login screen.

 - Step 1: Download “activate_administrator_user.bat”

-Hopefully, this article helped you enable or disable the administrator account on your logon screen in Windows 10, 7, 8.
-If you have any questions regarding the issue, please let us know in the comment section below.
+Hopefully, this article helped you enable or disable the administrator account (Windows built-in account) on your logon screen in Windows 10, 7, 8.
+If you have any questions or any suggestions regarding the issue, please let us know in the comment section down below.